kserve/kserve/README.md

   ```
 * Check the KFServing SDK documents from [here](python/kfserving/README.md).

-* Follow the [example here](docs/samples/client/kfserving_sdk_sample.ipynb) to use the KFServing SDK to create, rollout, promote, and delete an InferenceService instance.
+* Follow the [example(s) here](docs/samples/client) to use the KFServing SDK to create, rollout, promote, and delete an InferenceService instance.

 ### KFServing Features and Examples
 [KFServing Features and Examples](./docs/samples/README.md)